+This shoe comes is lots of color variations.
+Both the men’s and the women’s have five different color options.
 Whether you like more neutral, toned down colors or brighter more extreme colors, there is an option for everyone.
-The majority of the 5 designs are two tone except for 2 very bold monotone designs: bright orange
+The majority of the five designs are two-tone except for two very bold monotone designs: bright orange

-for men and lime green for women.
+in men's and lime green for women.
 The upper also ties in nicely with the outsole, making for a very slick design.

 This shoe offers good support while still being a neutral

-This shoe offers some great stability
+This shoe offers some nice stability

 • Lightweight Flexifilm upper

-• iBR+ blow rubber outsole
+• iBR+ blown rubber outsole

 • EVERUN technology boasts 83% energy return

-• Rundry inner lining wicks away moisture
+• Rundry inner lining wicks moisture away

-The Saucony Ride 9 is designed with comfort and a neutral stride in mind.
+The Saucony Ride 9 is designed to be comfortable and with a neutral stride in mind.
 For many runners this is their go to trainer for longer distance runs.
 For others, this is a great shoe for marathon or half marathon races.
 The lightweight comfort is built into every aspect of this shoe, including the FlexiFilm upper and the EVERUN cushion.
 The Ride 9 does a good job of balancing weight, cushion, stability and responsiveness.
 Although some might argue the price is a little high, many runners would certainly argue that this is a shoe worth its retail value, if not a little more.
 If you are looking for an excellent uptempo trainer that will go the distance and keep you comfortable, definitely check out the Saucony Ride 9.